 Back to Work Instructors (ES Staff) are given access to a shared folder which contains the curriculum and PowerPoints for the program.
 Instructors are responsible for reporting Back to Work partner information, progress of their classes, roster of graduates, and placement information reports regularly.
-Instructors should follow the directions in the Back to Work Program folder to enter in activity code 142: Soft Skills Instruction on Back to Work participants.
+Instructors should follow the directions in the Back to Work Program folder to enter activity code 142: Soft Skills Instruction and other activity codes, as appropriate, for services provided to Back to Work participants.

-5.2 Second Chance Programs
+5.2 SECOND CHANCE PROGRAMS